-- During peak hours during the holiday season, thousands of people will pass by the windows.
+- During peak hours in the holiday season, thousands of people will pass by the windows.

-- Nearly 10,000 dogs and cats have found new homes through the Holiday Windows.
+- Nearly 10,000 dogs and cats have found new homes through Holiday Windows.

 - Six out of seven windows are pet containments built solely for the animal’s comfort, featuring temperature control and quick access for SF SPCA personnel.
 The seventh window features animation with light displays and technology.

 - It takes a dedicated team of more than 250 of Santa’s helpers to bring the windows to life including Macy’s display artists, graphic artists, sculptural artists, animators, carpenters, electricians and music and sound experts.

 - Installation of the Holiday Windows at Macy’s Union Square takes ten days and nights.

 - The windows will run through January 1, 2019.

 Holiday Windows would not be possible without our sponsors, Nestle Purina PetCare Company, Simparica, and Zoetis!